Death triumphs over the mundane. An army of skeletons raze the Earth. All life is extinguished.

 The Triumph of Death, once the property of the Queen of Spain, has been in the Museo Del Prado in Madrid since 1827.

-It is now in Vienna, at the Kunsthistorisches Museum, especially restored for the largest exhibition of Pieter Bruegel’s work ever held.
-It happened as 2019 sees the 450th anniversary of the death of Pieter Bruegel the Elder (c.
+The painting was specially restored for the largest exhibition of Pieter Bruegel’s work ever held.
+It is now in Vienna, at the Kunsthistorisches Museum.
+The year 2019 saw the 450th anniversary of the death of Pieter Bruegel the Elder (c.
 1525/30 – 1569).

 The exhibition is badged as Once in a Lifetime.
 For once the oft repeated phrase, heard thousands of times in far more ordinary circumstance, is correct.